Margaret Thatcher, Britain’s former prime minister once said, “You may have to fight a battle more than once to win it.”

 If possible, once your child has mastered a book, however short, however easy, find ways for him to read it to others: grandparents, a friend of yours, a younger child across the street.
 Reading something he knows well again and again will build confidence, and yes, build automaticity.

 It can be done, moms and dads.
 I know how hard it is to continue to hope, to try to help, and to constantly run into closed doors and see your child put up walls against reading.

 Try to get help for your child.
 Reading problems don’t solve themselves, as you’ve already learned.
 Too often the child won’t cooperate with help from a parent.
 For some, assistance may come from the school, but you’ve probably relied on the school already and haven’t gotten an answer.
 For others, homeschooling may seem doable, and it may help.
 For some children, though, professional help is needed.

 For my students, our 1-on-1 intensive time is the thing that finally turns them around.
 That is why I teach online.
 That is the the service I provide.
 That is why I would like to work with your child.

 Sadly, I know that many, many families can’t afford tutoring.
 It breaks my heart to think of so very many kids out there hurting, and the pain their parents are feeling as well.
 I can only encourage you, if it is humanly possible, to save money and find a quality tutor.

 I’m willing to take students on a part-time basis if you can only afford a lesson once in a while.
 We use the time slots that come up when kids are sick.
 It isn’t the best thing to do, and it won’t be the solution, but it could help.
 Let me know if you are in this situation.
-I don’t provide the free lessons, but I will give you the 25% off for the first month.
+I don’t provide the free lessons, but I will give you the 25% off for the first two weeks.
 I wish I could do more.
 Please mention in your note that you are only interested in part-time lessons.